MicrosoftDocs/ATADocs/ATPDocs/prerequisites.md

 ## Defender for Identity firewall requirements

-- Firewall/proxy open - To communicate with the [!INCLUDE [Product short](includes/product-short.md)] cloud service, *.atp.azure.com port 443 must be open in your firewall/proxy.
-For more information about firewall/proxy configuration, see [Configure endpoint proxy and Internet connectivity settings for your Microsoft Defender for Identity Sensor](configure-proxy.md).
+- Verify that the servers you intend to install [!INCLUDE [Product short](includes/product-short.md)] sensors on are able to reach the [!INCLUDE [Product short](includes/product-short.md)] Cloud Service.
+They should be able to access https://*your-instance-name*sensorapi.atp.azure.com (port 443).
+For example, https://*contoso-corp*sensorapi.atp.azure.com.<br><br>
+To get your instance name, see the About page in the Identities settings section at <https://security.microsoft.com/settings/identities>.
+The [!INCLUDE [Product short](includes/product-short.md)] sensor supports the use of a proxy.
+For more information on proxy configuration, see [Configuring a proxy for [!INCLUDE [Product short](includes/product-short.md)]](configure-proxy.md).

     > [!NOTE]
     > You can also use our Azure service tag (**AzureAdvancedThreatProtection**) to enable access to [!INCLUDE [Product short](includes/product-short.md)].
 For more information about service tags, see [Virtual network service tags](/azure/virtual-network/service-tags-overview) or [download the service tags](https://www.microsoft.com/download/details.aspx?id=56519) file.